pzivich/Delicatessen/docs/Basics.rst

     B_n(O,\hat{\theta}) = n^{-1} \sum_{i=1}^n - \nabla \psi(O_i, \hat{\theta})

-where the :math:`\nabla` indicates the partial derivatives, and the 'meat' or 'filling' is
+where the :math:`\nabla` indicates the gradient of the estimating functions, and the 'meat' or 'filling' is

 .. math::